Fantastic Planet: Soundtrack

 The film's score was composed by Alain Goraguer.
 In a review for AllMusic, François Couture noted:

-The soundtrack was originally pressed on vinyl during the mid-70's in France.
-These original pressings command a high dollar on the secondary market given the soundtrack's limited release.
+The soundtrack was originally pressed on vinyl during the mid-70s in France.
+These original pressings command a high price on the secondary market given the soundtrack's limited release.
 In 2000, DC Recordings released the soundtrack on CD, and the soundtrack was later reissued on LP.